« Back to Beginner’s Guide STEP 3

 - Effort Awards are reserved for Bronze, Silver, and Gold level recognition.
 If you choose one of the “No Medal” options, do not announce the student as an Effort Award winner.

-- When using Recognition, rather than selecting ”No Medal” for a student that did not meet the minimum requirement for a Bronze medal, you could skip the student to see if they can improve their effort and/or behavior on the following day.
-Give students several tries to succeed.
-To help some students succeed, you may want to quietly let them know that they missed their chance at an Effort Award yesterday, but you are giving them another chance during today’s class.
+- When using Recognition, rather than selecting ”No Medal” for a student that did not meet the minimum requirement for a Bronze medal, you could temporarily skip the student to see if they can improve their effort and/or behavior.
+You may even want to quietly let the student know that they missed their chance at an Effort Award, but you are going to give them another chance tomorrow (middle or high school) or later today (elementary).
+When you skip a student, you may want to make Silver the highest badge they can earn on a retry.

 You can also challenge and reward your students as a group based on the daily class average of individual student effort scores and overall class behavior.
 This is often done for nine or more days leading up to a school break.
-The reward can be set to appear on Student Portals (Gold Accounts – see #1 in image), or you can keep track using a table that is posted in the classroom or written on a whiteboard.
-The App only allows you to enter Effort Shares for the current date.
-Go to the the Classroom Shares page in the Teacher Dashboard (#2) to edit previous Classroom Shares or enter Classroom Shares for dates that you missed.
+Create a Classroom Challenge by selecting Buybacks on the side-panel of the Teacher Dashboard.
+A Classroom Challenge thermometer will appear on the Effort Shares page of all student portals (Gold accounts – see #1 in image).
+If you have a Silver account, you can keep track using a table that is posted in the classroom or written on a whiteboard.

 Open the App menu by pressing the blue menu bar on the App (#3 in the image).
 Next, change from student to classroom recognition (#4).
 This will open the Classroom Recognition window.
 Near the end of class (or at any time from the Teacher dashboard), the teacher looks at the average of all student effort scores that were scored during that class (#5), considers how well the class behaved, and decides which level (if any) the class reached during that class period (#6).